rolandoislas/PeripheralsPlusOne/docs/peripherals/me_bridge.md

 # ME Bridge

----

 The ME Bridge is peripheral which is added when Applied Energistics 2 is installed.
 This allows you to interact with an ME network (given you have the security access required for the network).

-<b>Note: Because of changes in the AE2 API, this peripheral requires at least AE2 rv2 beta 8.</b>

 ## Events
 | Event | Parameter 1 | Parameter 2 | Parameter 3 | Description |